Epigenome5mC/Final-Project/README.md

 | 68 H 4% 8wk |	H01 |	_R08C01 |	201172520042 |	201172520042_R08C01 |

 Creating the Basement, which will eventually create the RGset data set.
+The Basename column is important because the column you make will contain the paths for each .idat file.
+You cannot generate this on your own through excel.
+You must run the code below to generate it.
+Make sure that where the .idat files are, you put them in a folder called by /organized by their
+Sentrix_ID (for example: 201172520042).

 ```
 targets2 <- read.csv(file.path(baseDir, "SampleSheet.csv"), stringsAsFactors = FALSE)